Christian Arroyo Player Props: Red Sox vs. Cubs

-Christian Arroyo is available when the Boston Red Sox battle Kyle Hendricks and the Chicago Cubs at Wrigley Field Friday at 8:05 PM ET.
+Saturday, Christian Arroyo and the Boston Red Sox square off against the Chicago Cubs and Marcus Stroman, with the first pitch at 2:20 PM ET.

 In his last action (on July 9 against the Athletics) he went 1-for-4 with a double and an RBI.